 \begin{remark}[Loss of regularity due to shell-crossing] The relevance of Proposition~\ref{prop:convergence_loss} in the context of cosmological simulations is the following.
 At early times, the displacement of particles is small, and particle trajectories have not yet crossed.
 In this regime, the trajectory at each Eulerian coordinate $\vecb{X}_{\vecb{q}}(a) = \vecb{q} + \vecb{\mPsi}_{\vecb{q}}(a)$ can be uniquely mapped back to the (Lagrangian) initial position $\vecb{q}$ where the particle originated, meaning the fluid is `single stream'.
 In view of mass conservation, the Eulerian density contrast in the single-stream regime can be written as

+We remind the reader that $\delta(\vecb{X}_{\vecb{q}}(a))$ is the density contrast at the Eulerian position associated with the Lagrangian position $\vecb{q}$ evaluated at scale-factor time $a$, whereas $\delta_\textrm{D}$ denotes the Dirac delta distribution.
 However, as time progresses, particle trajectories will eventually cross.
-At this critical transition, $\det (\bnabla_{\vecb{q}} \vecb{X}_{\vecb{q}})$ vanishes, and the density hence (formally) diverges.
-While the theoretical analysis of the particle trajectories after the first shell-crossing is challenging (see e.g.\ \cite{Taruya2017}) and, in particular, LPT is no longer applicable, Ref.~\cite{Rampf:2021} showed that for the one-dimensional collapse of a density perturbation, the displacement field $\vecb{\mPsi}_{\vecb{q}}$ is non-analytic at the moment of shell-crossing, with leading-order dynamics given by
+At this critical transition, which is known as `shell-crossing', $\det (\bnabla_{\vecb{q}} \vecb{X}_{\vecb{q}})$ vanishes, and the density hence (formally) diverges.
+While the theoretical analysis of the particle trajectories after the first shell-crossing is challenging (see e.g.\ \cite{Taruya2017}) and, in particular, LPT is no longer applicable, Ref.~\cite{Rampf:2021} showed that for the planar collapse of a density perturbation, the displacement field $\vecb{\mPsi}_{\vecb{q}}$ is non-analytic at the moment of shell-crossing, with leading-order dynamics given by

 after the first shell-crossing, where $a_*(\vecb{q})$ is the space-dependent scale factor when the shell-crossing singularity reaches the Langrangian coordinate $\vecb{q}$.\footnote{Our $a_*$ is denoted as $\tau_1$ in Ref.~\cite{Rampf:2021}, see their Eq.~(15).
 The authors of that work also analyse another type of singularity (occurring at time $\tau_2$ in their Eq.~(15)); however, the smallest singularity exponent for $\vecb{\mPsi}_{\vecb{q}}$, which is given by $\nicefrac{5}{2}$, will limit the order of convergence after shell-crossing.
 Although Ref.~\cite{Rampf:2021} consider an EdS universe for simplicity, a cosmological constant will leave the singularity exponent unaffected.} This implies that the derivative of the acceleration has a singularity given by $\dd_a^3 \vecb{\mPsi}_{\vecb{q}}(a) \propto (a - a_*(\vecb{q}))^{-\nicefrac{1}{2}}$.
 In view of Proposition~\ref{prop:convergence_loss} (with $\theta = \nicefrac{1}{2}$), we therefore expect that the (global) convergence order should be limited to $\nicefrac{3}{2}$ after a particle has undergone the first shell crossing.
-We will experimentally show this in Section~\ref{sec:results_1D} for planar wave collapse in one spatial dimension.
+We will experimentally show this in Section~\ref{sec:results_1D} for planar-wave collapse.